 Learning occurs both through preparing readings and cases and through in-class experience.
-Therefore, it is critical that you complete the weekly 100-minute asynchronous class and come prepared to discuss the assigned material during the weekly 100-minute synchronous (live) class session.
+Therefore, it is critical that you complete the weekly 100-minute asynchronous class prior to the live class and come prepared to discuss the assigned material during the weekly live class session.